Civil Cases - Case Management Procedures

 Behavior that would not occur in open court before a judge and jury may not take place during discovery.

 Counsel must conduct depositions with the same decorum as if they were occurring in my presence.
 Local Civ.
 R. 30.1.
 Failure to comply with this requirement will lead to sanctions.
 See Carr, Depositions and the Court, 32 Tort & Ins.
 L.J.635 (1997).

-Counsel must state all objections during a depositions as briefly as possible to communicate the nature of the problem ("form" "leading" "irrelevant" "immaterial" "no foundation," "hearsay," etc.) or by citation to the appropriate evidentiary rule or doctrine.
+Counsel must state all objections during a deposition as briefly as possible to communicate the nature of the problem ("form," "leading," "irrelevant," "immaterial," "no foundation," "hearsay," etc.) or by citation to the appropriate evidentiary rule or doctrine.

 Counsel may not terminate a deposition because a dispute has arisen.
-Instead, counsel is to contact chambers for resolution.
+Instead, counsel must contact chambers for resolution.
 If neither I nor another judicial officer is available to resolve the dispute forthwith, counsel are to continue the deposition, leaving the disputed issue or question for later resolution.

-Unless counsel otherwise agree, any party intending to call an expert witness on an issue as to which that party has the burden of proof must provide the expert's report to opposing counsel not later than two weeks before the expert's deposition.
+However, unless counsel otherwise request, a party intending to call an expert witness on an issue as to which that party has the burden of proof must provide the expert's report to opposing counsel not later than two weeks before the expert's deposition.
 If the opposing party intends to present an expert on that issue, that party must provide its expert's report promptly following the first expert's deposition.
 In any event, the party must provide that report not later than two weeks before producing that expert for deposition.

 Plaintiff's counsel must produce medical records not later than two weeks before the deposition of a treating physician.
 If counsel encounter excessive delays on the part of providers in responding to requests for medical records, contact chambers for assistance in expediting production.

 Counsel must complete all discovery pertaining to experts in ample time to assure compliance with the timetable for motions and trial.